This degree is only available to Australian students

 You will graduate with an internationally recognised degree.
 UniSA HR graduates have gone on to roles in Australian and international companies including BHP Billiton, Coca Cola Amatil, BAE, Santos, Ernst and Young and Qantas.

-- occupational health, safety and welfare officer: support the development of OHS policies and programs; advise and instruct on various safety-related topics; conduct risk assessment and enforce preventative measures; review existing policies and update according to legislation; organise WHS training
+support the development of WHS policies and programs; advise and instruct on various safety-related topics; conduct risk assessment and enforce preventative measures; review existing policies and update according to legislation; organise WHS training.

 Graduates satisfy the requirements for Professional membership of the Australian Human Resources Institute (AHRI).
 The program has been evaluated and accredited by the Australian Human Resources Institute.
 Recognition from this HR professional body signifies to employers that the contents of the program equips our graduates with the AHRI Model of Excellence capabilities to deal with the full range and complexity of tasks inherent in the profession of HRM.